 To choose a motherboard, you must consider two main points:

-Compatibility with other components of the PC: To be perfectly compatible, they should be part of the same generation, and sometimes even from the same manufacturer.
+: To be perfectly compatible, they should be part of the same generation, and sometimes even from the same manufacturer.
 A new generation processor will not run on a motherboard too old, even with a BIOS update.

 Motherboard and processor